Skip to content

 How to import a library

-To import a library, you will have to use import + {the name of your library} So you could do this to import libraries one by one:
+To import a library, you will have to use import + {the name of your library}.
+So you could do this to import libraries one by one:

-1import library1
+import library1

-2import library2
+import library2

-3import library3
+import library3

-4import library4
+import library4

 Or you could use import and split libraries with a comma on the same line.

-1import library1, library2, library3, library4
+import library1, library2, library3, library4

 import libraries as aliases